The Miracles: Accolades, awards and honors

 During their tenure, the Miracles were awarded several times for their songwriting work from both the BMI and ASCAP songwriting and licensing organizations.
 In 1997, the Miracles were honored by the Rhythm and Blues Foundation with the Pioneer Award for their contributions to music.
 In 2001, the group was inducted to the Vocal Group Hall of Fame.
 Three years later, the Miracles were included in Rolling Stone's list of the 100 Greatest Artists of All Time at No. 32, still holding to that position in a revised 2011 edition, making the Miracles the highest-ranking Motown group on the Rolling Stone listing.
 In both editions, they were immortalized by rock musician Bob Seger, who grew up a Miracles fan.
 In 2006, Woodbridge Estates, an exclusive residential development in Detroit, named their community park "Miracles Park" and one of its streets "Miracles Boulevard", in recognition of the legendary Motown group's importance to the city, and as a tribute to their many accomplishments in the music industry.
 In June 2006, the Miracles were voted into the Michigan Rock and Roll Legends Hall of Fame.

-In 2009, all the known members of the group (including Billy Griffin) got a star on the Hollywood Walk of Fame, attended by Berry Gordy and Stevie Wonder, who thanked the Miracles (in particular Ronnie White, who had brought the then 11-year-old to Motown's studios), for discovering him.
+In 2009, all the known members of the group (including Billy Griffin) were honored with a star on the Hollywood Walk of Fame, attended by Berry Gordy and Stevie Wonder, who thanked the Miracles (in particular Ronnie White, who had brought the then 11-year-old to Motown's studios), for discovering him.
 Wonder stated: "Were it not for the Miracles, there would not be a Stevie Wonder".
 Gordy added that without the Miracles, "Motown would not be the Motown that it is today."
-Also in 2009, Motown released a special 2-CD compilation: The Miracles – Depend on Me: The Early Albums, a collection consisting of the group's first 5 albums.In 2011, the Miracles were inducted to the Doo-Wop Hall of Fame.
-That same year, Goldmine magazine named them as one of the twenty greatest doo-wop groups of all time.
+Also in 2009, Motown released a special two-CD compilation: The Miracles – Depend on Me: The Early Albums, a collection consisting of the group's first five albums.
+In 2011, the Miracles were inducted to the Doo-Wop Hall of Fame.
+That same year, Goldmine magazine named them as one of the 10 greatest doo-wop groups of all time.

 In 2015, the Miracles were inducted into The National Rhythm & Blues Hall of Fame in Detroit, Michigan.
 On their website, it is stated that the Miracles' exclusion from the Rock and Roll Hall of Fame was "outrageous", pointing out Robinson's solo induction went against its own rules.
-Robinson had only spent 14 years as a solo performer, and his name wasn't in front of the group's until 1967.
+Robinson had only spent 14 years as a solo performer, and his name was not in front of the group's until 1967.
 It further stated the Miracles were "the heartbeat of Motown in the 1960s, one of the best vocal groups ever formed and owners of some of the greatest records Rock has ever produced."
 It was also stated that with the Miracles' induction, the Hall of Fame "remedied its most shameful chapter and the biggest miracle is it took this long to do it."